Ahmed8881/Stats-Card/README.md

 # Stats-Card
-A challenge on FrontEnd Mentor
+A challenge on FrontEnd Mentor.